PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

 The first column shows the indices of the topics to be discarded (as given in *gensim_lda/topics_lda.txt*), and the second column the corresponding probability thresholds.
 The line *10 0.1* indicates that we want to discard any document which has a probability of at least 0.1 of containing the topic with ID 10.

-Once you have chosen topics and thresholds, you can run the following:
+Once we have chosen topics and thresholds, we can run the following:

     python3 filter_documents.py --folder=processed_wet --model=model_lda --lda_path=gensim_lda --keep_discarded=True

 The output of the code is a json file with a dictionary per line, each dictionary contains the keys 'doc', 'title', 'url' and 'lang' of each document kept in the preprocessing.
 The files are named *kept_n.json* and are located in the newly created folder *./corpus*.
-If you set *--keep_discarded* to *True*, the discarded documents are saved as well in a separate json file named *discarded_n.json*.
+Setting *--keep_discarded* to *True*, will ensure that the discarded documents are saved as well in a separate json file named *discarded_n.json*.

 You can process as many documents as you like (or as many locations as you have) until you reach a corpus size that suits you, just hit Ctrl+C when you want to stop the code.